 Remember, your starter is ready when it doubles in size, is bubbly and has a pleasant sweet-sour aroma.

-A Few Gluten Free Sourdough Starter Notes:
+A Few Gluten Free Sourdough Starter Notes

-- If you’re a glutenous sourdough baker and have used the float test in the past to observe when your sourdough starter is ready, the same idea doesn’t work for gluten free sourdough starter.
+- Float Test: If you’re a glutenous sourdough baker and have used the float test in the past to observe when your sourdough starter is ready, the same idea doesn’t work for gluten free sourdough starter.
 So, you’ll need to go on observation alone.
 Remember: the starter doubles in size, smells of a sweet-sour aroma and has air pockets within the starter (or is bubbly).

 Gluten Free Sourdough Starter